nesjett/angular8_ngrx_material_skeleton/README.md

  listing time.

- The factors taken into account for that conclusion are looking for the best UX in huge ammounts of data (bookmarks) that may be stored, for example, in browsers local storage.
+ The factors taken into account for that conclusion are looking for the best UX in huge ammounts of data (bookmarks) that may be stored.
+In this case I considered that speed during bookmark listing is more important than when performing an action.

- Users may feel better by waiting a little bit of time (in case there is a noticeable lag) during action proccesses (and we can show some short of animation...) than when they want to rapidly access to one of their bookmarks.

  Still this solution (having grouped bookmarks) rather than ordering them during render time would be faster in big amounts of data, avoiding one extra loop